Gobi-Stories/Gobi-Web-Integration/README.md

 playerOptions.height              |   `1088`   | Number.
 Set player height.
 If width option is not defined it will calculate automaticaly depending on aspect ration 16:9. playerOptions.checkViewPort       |   `true`   | Boolean.
 Enable functionality which pause player if it outside of screen view area. playerOptions.playButton          |   `true`   | Boolean.
-Enable or disable play button. playerOptions.savePosition        |   `true`   | Boolean.
-Enable or disable save last watched chapter.
-It needs to confirm policy by user.
+Enable or disable play button. playerOptions.useMediaProxy       |  `false`   | Boolean.
+Enable the use of a reverse proxy hosted by Gobi for media content.
 **playerOptions.on**              |   `[]`     | Array.
 Data of event listener.
 playerOptions.on.videoPlay        |  `()=>{}`  | Function.
 The callback for the play event.
 playerOptions.on.videoPause       |  `()=>{}`  | Function.
 The callback for the pause event.